 (6) processed in a manner that ensures it is safe and secure, ensuring that measures against unauthorised or unlawful processing and against accidental loss, destruction or damage are in place ('integrity and confidentiality').

-This policy sets out how N [Insert the name of your School / Academy Trust] aims to comply with these principles.
+This policy sets out how Newburgh Primary School aims to comply with these principles.

 7. Collecting personal data